Fulfilling an Unmet Need

 Main Street was created to address this void – to offer opportunities for inclusive living and community engagement, empowering people of all abilities to lead to happier, healthier and more fulfilling lives.
 The Main Street model benefits individuals with disabilities, their often overburdened families and their communities, which are enriched when people of all abilities have opportunities to contribute.

 Moreover, in addition to providing inclusive housing, Main Street welcomes non-residents of all abilities to join as members of its 10,000-square-foot community center.
-The center includes a fitness space, teaching kitchen, multimedia room, classrooms and a cyber-cafe.
-Through this membership program, Main Street expands its community of belonging well beyond the approximately 150 residents of the Main Street building.
+The center includes a fitness space, teaching kitchen, multimedia room and classroom.
+Through this membership program, Main Street expands its community of belonging well beyond the residents of the Main Street building.

 To learn more about the ways in which Main Street is meeting the needs of those in our community, please visit our Stories page.